franknoirot/franknoirot.co/posts/workspace-scripts-windows.md

 ## Step 1: Make a "scripts" folder and make your file

 I created a folder to store any other useful scripts I think up in the future, storing it within my `/code` repository, but do whatever you want, you're an adult.
-Now make a file with a logical name ending in `.exe`: I named my first one `rok-dev.exe`.
+Now make a file with a logical name ending in `.cmd`: I named my first one `rok-dev.cmd`.
+This is a Command Script, which is a [Windows-specific cousin ](https://smallbusiness.chron.com/write-cmd-script-53226.html)of a shell script that you may have heard about on Linux and Mac.
 Right click on this new file and open it with a text editor of your choice.
 I use VS Code.

 ## Step 2: Write a script